Training through Education

 All GEM-STONES reseachers are held to attend the two Summer Schools, either as discussants or paper-givers.
 Applicants are invited to suggest any presentation topic of their choosing that fits the broad session agenda of the Summer School, and selected PhD students will be expected to present the suggested paper during the Summer School(s) in Geneva.

-The 1st Summer School will focus on ‘Critical Perspectives on Globalisation’.
+The 1st Summer School in 2017 focused on ‘Critical Perspectives on Globalisation’ see 2017 programme HERE